kairichard/awesome-nocode-lowcode/README.md

 - [Instabot](https://instabot.io) - A Conversion Chatbot for Your Website
 - [Landbot](https://landbot.io) - Lead generation landing page as chatbot.
 - [Manychat](https://manychat.com) - Create a Messenger bot to engage your audience.
 No coding!
-- [Rota.rocks](https://rota.rocks) - Convert your Wordpress posts to an iOS app.
 - [rulai](https://www.rul.ai) - AI Chatbot to Deliver Scalable Self Service
 - [Smooch](https://smooch.io) - Instantly deploy your bots wherever users are.